kevinlawler/kerf1/README.md

 So it's a performance-oriented computational API for iOS apps.
 In marketer speak, the idea is to ship an upgrade to the phone's processor with your app.

-**For-Profit / Licensing:**
+**Licensing**

-Kerf is for-profit.
-This will probably result in a paid production license.
-The target test audience for Kerf is for-profit developers and companies with iOS apps.
-Other testers are accepted, just be sure you are scratching your own itch.
+The alpha is free for testing and without implied warranty.
+To inquire about a commercial license email: k.concerns@gmail.com

-The alpha is free and without implied warranty.
 The SDK currently does not expire.
 The REPL has a built-in expiration date of 7 days from compilation.
 This should speed turnover during testing.

 **Tester Feedback:**